Henri Adrien Tanoux: Biography

 He began his studies in 1878 at the École supérieure d'art et de design Marseille-Méditerranée.
 After graduating there, in 1886, he enrolled at the École nationale supérieure des beaux-arts in Paris, where he became a student of Léon Bonnat.

 During this time, he presented some works at the Salon.
 He would exhibit there regularly throughout his life.
 In 1889, he received an honorable mention at the Exposition Universelle.

-He was initially attracted to painting scenes in the outlying suburbs but, after receiving a travel grant from the Conseil supérieur des Beaux-Arts in 1895, he turned to genre scenes, portraits and Orientalist works; becoming especially well known for his nudes.
-In 1905, he was elected a member of the Société des artistes français.
+He was initially attracted to painting scenes in the outlying suburbs but, after receiving a travel grant from the Conseil supérieur des Beaux-Arts in 1895, he turned to genre scenes, portraits and Orientalist works, becoming especially well known for his nudes.